-The information provided in the Management's Discussion and Analysis (MD&A) section of the Financial Report is provided to explain the activities, plans and events that impacted LES' financial position and operating results for the years ended December 31, 2023, and 2022.
+The information provided in the Management's Discussion and Analysis (MD&A) section of the Financial Report explains the activities, plans and events that impacted LES' financial position and operating results for the years ended December 31, 2024, and 2023.
 This overview from management is one of three components of the Financial Report.
 The other two components are the Financial Statements and Notes to the Financial Statements.
 The Financial Report should be read in its entirety to understand the events and conditions impacting LES.

 LES' accounting records are maintained in accordance with all applicable pronouncements of the Governmental Accounting Standards Board (GASB).
-In 2020, GASB issued Statement No. 96, Subscription-Based Information

-Technology Arrangements (SBITA), which creates a single model for SBITA accounting by requiring entities to report assets and liabilities for agreements previously considered operating expenses.
-LES has adopted this new GASB standard, effective January 1, 2023, and all 2023 financial statements and figures contained herein reflect the new standard.
+In June 2022, GASB issued Statement No. 101 Compensated Absences, effective for reporting periods beginning after December 15, 2023.
+The objective of this statement is to better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
+LES previously recognized liabilities on the Statement of Net Position for unused vacation benefits earned by employees as well as vested sick leave.
+Beginning in 2024, LES is also recognizing a liability for a portion of non-vested sick leave amounts that are more likely than not to be used for time off.
+LES has adopted this new GASB standard, effective January 1, 2024, and all 2024 financial statements and figures contained herein reflect the new standard.
 However, comparative historical information, contained solely in the MD&A section of the Financial Report, has not been restated under the new guidance.
 This results in immaterial differences in certain year-over-year comparisons in the MD&A section of the Financial Report.

-Balance Sheet - This statement presents assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position.
+Statement of Net Position - This statement presents assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position.
 Assets and liabilities are each divided to distinguish current and noncurrent.
 This statement reveals liquidity, financial flexibility and capital structure.